-- the DRAM controller greater than eight refresh cycles is not allowed. - 22.
-The valid data window is derived by achieving other specifications: ^tHP (^tCK/2), ^tDQSQ, and ^tQH (^tQH = ^tHP ^tQHS).
+- 22. The data valid window is derived by achieving other specifications: ^tHP (^tCK/2), ^tDQSQ, and ^tQH (^tQH = ^tHP ^tQHS).
 The data valid window derates directly porportional with the clock duty cycle and a practical data valid window can be derived.
-The clock is allowed a maximum duty cycle variation of 45/55, beyond which functionality is uncertain. - 23.
+The clock is allowed a maximum duty cycle variation of 45/55, beyond which functionality is uncertain.
+Figure 7, Derating Data Valid Window, shows derating curves are provided below for duty cycles ranging between 50/50 and 45/55. - 23.
 Each byte lane has a corresponding DQS. - 24.
 This limit is actually a nominal value and does not result in a fail value.
-CKE is HIGH during REFRESH command period (^tRFC [MIN]) else CKE is LOW (i.e., during standby). - 25.
-To maintain a valid level, the transitioning edge of the input must: - a.
+CKE is HIGH during REFRESH command period (^tRFC [MIN]) else CKE is LOW (i.e., during standby).

+- 25. To maintain a valid level, the transitioning edge of the input must: - a.
 Sustain a constant slew rate from the current AC level through to the target AC level, VIL(AC) or VIH(AC). - b.
 Reach at least the target AC level. - c.
 After the AC target level is reached, continue to maintain at least the target DC level, VIL(DC) or VIH(DC). - 26.
-JEDEC specifies CK and CK# input slew rate must be ≥ 1V/ns (2V/ns differentially). - 27.
+JEDEC specifies CK and CK# input slew rate must be ≥ 1 V/ns (2V/ns differentially). - 27.
 DQ and DM input slew rates must not deviate from DQS by more than 10 percent.
-If the DQ/DM/DQS slew rate is less than 0.5V/ns, timing must be derated: 50ps must be added to tDS and tDH for each 100mv/ns reduction in slew rate.
-If slew rate exceeds 4V/ns, functionality is uncertain.
-For -40B, slew rates must be $\geq 0.5 \text{ V/ns}$. - 28.
-VDD must not vary more than 4 percent if CKE is not active while any bank is active. - 29.
-The clock is allowed up to ± 150 ps of jitter.
-Each timing parameter is allowed to vary by the same
+If the DQ/ DM/DQS slew rate is less than 0.5 V/ns, timing must be derated: 50ps must be added to ^tDS and ^tDH for each 100 mV/ns reduction in slew rate.
+If slew rate exceeds 4 V/ns, functionality is uncertain.
+For -335, slew rates must be \geq 0.5 V/ns. - 28.
+VDD must not vary more than 4 percent if CKE is not active while any bank is active.